Recent developments in mathematical aspects of relativistic fluids: Rough solutions to the relativistic Euler equations

 representing the velocity of fluid particles. \item $\dive$ and $\curl$ are the standard three-dimensional divergence and curl operators in $\mathbb{R}^3$. \item The \textdef{specific vorticity} is the spatial vectorfield

 \item The \textdef{material vectorfield,}

-In the classical setting, $\B$ plays the role of differentiation in the direction of the four-velocity in the relativistic case. \item For an equation of state $p = p(\varrho,s)$, where $p$ represents the \textdef{fluid's pressure,} the \textdef{fluid's sound speed} is defined as\footnote{It is assumed that the equation of state is such that $\frac{\partial p}{\partial \varrho} \geq 0$, which is the case for most equations of state of interest.}
+In the classical setting, $\B$ plays a role similar to differentiation in the direction of the four-velocity in the relativistic case. \item For an equation of state $p = p(\varrho,s)$, where $p$ represents the \textdef{fluid's pressure,} the \textdef{fluid's sound speed} is defined as\footnote{It is assumed that the equation of state is such that $\frac{\partial p}{\partial \varrho} \geq 0$, which is the case for most equations of state of interest.}

 \item For $c_s > 0$, we define the \textdef{acoustical metric} by

 whose inverse is\footnote{See Remark \ref{R:Inverse_sign_explicit} for the explicit use of $^{-1}$, where in the classical context indices are raised and lowered with the Euclidean metric.}